awendland/blog/_posts/2014-03-28-android-the-better-ux.md

 ![Android Back Navigation Header](/img/posts/2014-03-28_android-back-nav-header.png)

 Besides providing back navigation in a more accessible manner, Android also encourages its use in many scenarios outside of just application hierchy traversal.
 With a tap of the back button Android popup dialogs can be quickly closed, an open notification drawer can be returned to its unopen state, an obtrusive keyboard can be removed from the screen, and websites can be quickly returned to.

+Here is a demo where the nav bar is closed, the keyboard is closed, then the "Compose Email" screen in Gmail is exited, all done using only the back button:

 ![Android Back Navigation Examples](/img/posts/2014-03-28_android-back-nav-examples.gif)